jo-hoe/whisper-make/README.md

 # Whisper Makefile

 Contains a Makefile to install [whisper](https://github.com/openai/whisper).
-Currently, it is setup to work on Windows systems only.
+Currently, it is set to work on Windows systems only.

 ## Motivation